-As shown in OGV Table 11, updating terminal infrastructure so that all vessels are accommodated with shore power while at berth could reduce emissions of NOx by 119 tons, DPM by 3 tons, and CO2e by 2,570 MT annually, which translates to a 75% reduction in NOx, 80% reduction in DPM, and 29% in CO2e annually from vessel hoteling.
+As shown in Table IV.6-10, updating terminal infrastructure so that all vessels are accommodated with shore power while at berth could reduce emissions of NOx by 119 tons, DPM by 3 tons, and CO2e by 2,570 MT annually, which translates to a 75% reduction in NOx, 80% reduction in DPM, and 29% in CO2e annually from vessel hoteling.
 However, it is important to emphasize that in addition to installing the landside shore power system, the vessels also need to be retrofitted for shore power use.
-The General Cargo and Bulk Carriers that call to TAMT are largely spot calls and CARB does not have any pending or anticipated regulatory mantes that would require these vessel types to become shore power capable.
+The General Cargo and Bulk Carriers that call to TAMT are largely spot calls and CARB does not have any pending or anticipated regulatory mandates that would require these vessel types to become shore power capable.
 One option for reducing hoteling emissions with these two vessel types, is a capture and control system, which is discussed in the following section.

 New shore power outlets would cost approximately \$10M whereas new plugs to existing systems would cost at least \$5M per outlet to install at CST, TAMT, and NCMT, with additional costs for planning, design, and engineering.
 NCMT may require up to four outlets to accommodate overlapping vessel activity and berthing preferences, while TAMT would not require any additional outlets in the next ten years in order to comply with the CARB At-Berth Regulation.
-However, the Port is targeting to install an additional plug at TAMT by 2031.
-The CST would also require a second outlet, which would cost approximately \$5M to install to comply with the At-Berth Regulation.
+However, the Port is targeting to install an additional plug at TAMT by 2030.
+The CST would also require a second outlet, which would cost approximately \$5M to install to comply with the At-Berth Regulation; as already noted, this additional outlet has already been approved by the Board and should be in operation by September 2022.
 The total capital cost is approximately \$50M to install these outlets (four at NCMT, one at CST, and one at TAMT) in order to increase shore power compliance.

-Capture and Control Systems
+IV.6.3.3 Capture and Control Systems

 A Capture and Control System or "bonnet" system is an alternative to shore power that works by placing a filtration system over a vessel's stack while at berth to capture and treat emissions from its auxiliary engines.
 As such, it carries the benefit of not requiring a vessel to be retrofitted.
 A capture and control system can be located on a moveable barge or as a shore-side unit (mobile or stationary).
 The control element of the system is very similar to control technology in place for many.
 The capture and control system requires power, either from a stand-alone generator or the electric grid.
 While this technology is still being demonstrated and piloted, there is one system that has been certified by CARB as meeting the emission reduction standards specified in CARB's At-Berth Regulation.
 The Port was awarded grant funding for installation of a capture-and-control system to be utilized at TAMT and NCMT.
 To accommodate the annual vessel load at NCMT, two capture-and-control systems would need to be installed (if no shore power).
-OGV Table 12 summarizes the annual emission reduction potential of two capture-and-control systems at NCMT and one system at TAMT.
+Table IV.6-10 summarizes the annual emission reduction potential of two capture-and-control systems at NCMT and one system at TAMT.
 The emission estimates presented use 2019 call and hotel duration data and assume all auto carriers and RoRos use the capture-and-control system while at berth versus actual 2019 at-berth activity.